 - 5. You can Schedule articles to be published or not-published at a nominated date and time. - Checking the Schedule box brings up date, time and status fields.
 Fill these in to schedule that the article will change status on that date.
 You can specify one or two schedule dates.
 Schedule an item explains this in more detail. - 6.
 You can save your article on the Main tab or on the Advanced tab.
 The OK and Cancel buttons are standard.
-OK means save the article, Cancel means exit but don't save. - Save as new means save the article a new one.
+OK means save the article, Cancel means exit but don't save.
+Save as new means save the article a new one.
 This is effectively a copy.
+Save and continue editing allows you to save the document but remain on the edit page to make more changes.